FulfilledCovenant/CovEngineV2/BUILD_INSTRUCTIONS.md

 1. Make sure you have the latest version of Python and CMake installed.
 2. Try running the build script with administrator privileges.
-3. Check that the backend executable (`CEV2.exe`) is present in the `backend/build/bin/Release` directory.
+3. Check that the backend executable (`CEV2.exe`) is present in the correct directory.
 4. If PyInstaller fails, try installing it manually with `pip install pyinstaller`.
+5. If CMake fails with "Error: could not load cache", try using the batch file or the manual build with explicit directory paths.

 If the application fails to run after building: